Agoric/documentation/main/wallet-api.md

   to them when assets are added or removed.
 Issuers verify and move digital assets.
-- `offer`: Consists of what amount of what [brand](/ertp/guide/amounts.md#brands) you're willing to give, and what amount of what brand you want, as well as the conditions under which the offer holder can cancel it.## Petnames
+- `offer`: Consists of what amount of what [brand](/ertp/guide/amounts.md#brands) you're willing to give, and what amount of what brand you want, as well as the conditions under which the offer holder can cancel it.
+- `seat`:
+- `instance`:
+- `installation`:

 ## Purse API Methods